Aware Senior Care Blog

 All new relationships need time grow and blossom.
-The caregiver should have an overall understanding of the client’s needs and expectations by reviewing the task and summary provided by the Agency.
+Furthermore, the caregiver should have an overall understanding of the client’s needs and expectations by reviewing the task and summary provided by the Agency.

-Part of being professional is keeping the focus on the client.
-It is common for friendships and bonds to occurs between family members, clients, and the caregivers.
+Firstly, part of being professional is keeping the focus on the client.
+Additionally, it is common for friendships and bonds to occurs between family members, clients, and the caregivers.
 It is not permissible for caregivers to share their personal problems or needs with the client.

 Comfortable with Hygiene and Other Personal Care Needs: Often personal care needs, especially incontinence care, can be difficult for families to talk about.
 But, it is a real need for clients trying to remain independent and at home.
-Good caregivers will not only be competent in care, but will do so with respect and discretion, always preserving the dignity of the client.
+Good caregivers will not only be competent in care, but will do so with respect and discretion.
+They will always preserve the dignity of the client.

 Communication and Support: Comprehensive care starts with great communication between the Caregiver, Care Coordinator, Care Manager, Scheduler, and the entire Administrative Team.
-During our Aware Senior Care Client reviews, we discuss the changing needs of our clients as well as adjustments or enhancements to care.
+During our Aware Senior Care Client reviews, we discuss the changing needs of our clients.
+This includes adjustments or enhancements to care.
 This strengthens the caregiver and client relationship.
 It is important that the entire Aware Senior Care Team knows our clients and their families to provide after hours support for them.

 Compassion and Connection: The “Aware Way”